joergkrause/nyaf/docs/md/docs/forms/nbind.md

        implements IModel<ContactModel> {
 ~~~

-And in that case use a shorter from to express the binding:
+And in that case use a shorter form to express the binding:

 ~~~tsx
 <label n-bind={to<T>(c => c.email, c => c.innerText)} />